rustydagger-original/wiki_page_count/README.md

     config.yml contains setting specific to this program, user can change accordingly

-    For example, if running behind a firewall, and get request denied when downloading, user can do the following change
+    For example, if running behind a firewall, and get request denied when downloading, user can add the following to config.yml

         custom_proxy: {"http": [proxy url with port], "https": [proxy url with port]}